-Reserved Expressive
+Reserved + Expressive

-Is there an outward sense of energy and passion in your group?
 When leaders express their excitement and passion, they are more likely to create an environment that feels active and vibrant.
 At the same time, they help people connect better with their ideas, which can increase the likelihood of buy-in to the vision.
-As you can see to the left, this group seems more inclined to exercise reserve than to be expressive.
+As you can see to the right, this group seems more inclined to exercise reserve than to be expressive.